lewtds/nim/README.md

 - **candidate** - a possible output for the current raw input

-    Languages that use complex writing systems like Chinese, Japanese and Korean (CJK) are usually typed in using sound transliteration.
+    Languages that use complex writing systems like Chinese, Japanese and Korean (CJK) are usually typed in using sound transcription.
 A spoken word can have multiple written representations.
 As such, an input method supporting CJK has to allow the user to choose the final written word using a candidate table.